 - a stiff feeling in your shoulders, especially in the morning

-- “rheumatoid nodules,” which are bumps under your skin in your shoulders or arms
+- rheumatoid nodules, which are bumps under your skin in your shoulders or arms

-- tiredness, weight loss, or a fever
+- fatigue, weight loss, or fever

 This challenging form of arthritis — which is more common than any other type, according to the Mayo Clinic — is characterized by a combination of joint pain, tenderness, and stiffness.

 A rip in the tendons of the rotator cuff is generally what causes this condition.
 Arthritis develops in your shoulder when bones in the shoulder are damaged.
-Symptoms include intense pain and muscle weakness that can make lifting difficult.
+Symptoms include intense pain and muscle weakness that can make lifting overhead difficult.

 - lifestyle changes, such as range-of-motion exercises, physical therapy, or rest